rinormaloku/k8s-mastery/README.md

 $ dotnet run
 ```

-For additional technical information follow the README in [SA-Frontend directory](sa-feedback\README.md)
+For additional information follow the README in [SA-Frontend directory](sa-feedback\README.md)

+## Setting up the entire application in Kubernetes

+Follow the instructions in the (getting started)[./getting-started.md] guide.